Why Employee Ownership Matters

 Employee ownership is a proven model for making companies more successful.
 Employee-owned businesses see increased productivity, growth and engagement.

-There’s more than one way to be employee-owned
+There's more than one way to be employee owned

+Businesses of all types and sizes are employee-owned.
 Thanks to its flexible nature, there are many ways to implement employee ownership.
 Whether a business has thousands of employees or just a few, there is an ownership structure that will work.

 2.5 M+